fglock/Perlito/README.md

   - Perl 6 to Javascript
   - Perl 6 to Python 2.6

-The following compilers are work in progress - some tests pass, some tests fail:
+The following compilers are work in progress - some tests pass, some tests fail.
+Check the Changelog file for details:

   - Perl 5 to Perl 6
+  - Perl 5 to Java 6
   - Perl 6 to Ruby 1.9

-Perlito 6.0 also compile to additional backends.
-Check the Changelog file for details:

   - Perl 6 to Go
   - Perl 6 to Common Lisp (SBCL)
   - Perl 6 to Ruby 1.9